Individual Funding Requests (IFR)

 The ICB recognises that the CCGs undertook significant and robust authorisation processes to develop local policies for local populations.
 Adopting a single policy is not always desirable or achievable quickly, for example due to differences in provision and local GP knowledge about service availability.
 There is a statutory duty to engage with the public on matters of proposed service change.

-An interim approach to Individual Funding Requests (IFRs) has been adopted by the ICB, using commissioning statements/policy statements aligned to CCG areas as they were on the 30 June 2022.
+An interim approach has been adopted by the ICB, using commissioning statements and policy statements aligned to CCG areas as they were on the 30 June 2022.
 Alternative arrangements which seek to remove variation for patients cannot be achieved for the reasons outlined above.
+An extension has been agreed for all current clinical policies to 30 September 2024 to align review dates.

 A clinically and professionally led group has been established by the ICB, comprised of experts from former CCGs, and GPs representing each local area, to lead the review of all clinical policies.
-This group aims to prepare commissioning policies in two waves – wave one will be completed by the end of March 2023 and wave two by the end of March 2024.
+This group is working to a review programme and aims to prepare commissioning policies for approval taking a phased approach.

 Please see the below for links to the commissioning statements/policies aligned to CCG areas which are being used in the interim: